hashicorp/consul/website/source/docs/upgrade-specific.html.md

 `primary_datacenter` rather than `acl_datacenter` and `acl_*` to the new [ACL block](/docs/agent/options.html#acl).

-Datacenters can be upgraded in any order, although note that all will continue to run in a "legacy ACL" mode until the primary datacenter is upgraded and none of the new ACL features or APIs will be available.
+Datacenters can be upgraded in any order although secondaries will remain in [Legacy ACL mode](#legacy-acl-mode) until the primary datacenter is fully ugraded.

 Each datacenter should follow the [standard rolling upgrade procedure](/docs/upgrading.html#standard-upgrades).

+#### Legacy ACL Mode

+When a 1.4.0 server first starts, it runs in "Legacy ACL mode".
+In this mode, bootstrap requests and new ACL APIs will not be functional yet and will return an error.
+The server advertises it's ability to support 1.4.0 ACLs via gossip and waits.

+In the primary datacenter, the servers all wait in legacy ACL mode until they see every server in the primary datacenter advertise 1.4.0 ACL support.
+Once this happens, the leader will complete the transition out of "legacy ACL mode" and write this into the state so future restarts don't need to go through the same transition.

+In a secondary datacenter, the same process happens except that servers _additionally_ wait for all servers in the primary datacenter making it safe to upgrade datacenters in any order.

+It should be noted that even if you are not upgrading, starting a brand new 1.4.0 cluster will transition through legacy ACL mode so you may be unable to bootstrap ACLs until all the expected servers are up and healthy.

 #### Legacy Token Accessor Migration